 Unlocking User Data with Microsoft Graph API

-Unraveling the Integration of Microsoft Graph API for Azure AD User Management
+Dissecting the Microsoft Graph API Integration for Azure AD User Management

 C# .NET Implementation